rdfostrich/article-swj2020-cobra/content/solution.md

 a DM query from the start version until the snapshot, and a DM query from the snapshot until the end version.
 These two queries can be resolved over the two respective delta chains using [the DM algorithm over a unidirectional delta chain](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
-As the results from these two queries are sorted, we can merge them in a sort-merge join way, where triples are only emitted if they don't exist in both streams (ignoring the addition/deletion flag).
+As the OSTRICH DM algorithm guarantees that the triples from these two queries are sorted (because the are stored in order), we can merge them in a sort-merge join way (which preserves the order), where triples are only emitted if they don't exist in both streams (ignoring the addition/deletion flag).
 [](#algorithm-querying-dm) illustrates this algorithm in pseudocode.
 Following the patch notation for [DARCS](cite:cites darcs),